authorizerdev/docs/pages/authorizer-js/functions.md

 | `response_mode`     | Response is required in which format.
 Supports 2 forms `query` (returns redirect url with response in query string) and `web_message` (returns html page with data embedded in JS).
 Default its value is `query` | false    |
 | `use_refresh_token` | Whether to include refresh token in response or not                                                                                                                                                              | false    |

-If session exists following keys are returned.
+If session exists following keys are returned in `data` object.

 **Response**
 | Key | Description |